 We offer specialist expertise for classifying and determining the freshwater requirements of rivers and estuaries, including socioeconomic components.
 We also offer the design and use of analytical tools for integrated river basin management, including DRIFT, systems modelling and classification.

-We undertake studies pertaining to the sustainable use and management of estuaries, coastal systems, protected areas and range lands.
-We devise workable action plans, starting from a situation assessment and consultation with stakeholders to devising ecologically, socially and economically sound strategies for achieving desired objectives.
-We also produce environmental management plans to assist industry in mitigating the potential impacts of development and in meeting their environmental policy objectives.
+We prepare management plans for estuaries, coastal systems, protected areas and range lands, starting from a situation assessment and consultation with stakeholders to devising ecologically, socially and economically sound strategies for achieving the desired objectives.
+We devise workable action plans.
+We also produce environmental management and monitoring plans and programmes (EMPr) to assist industry in mitigating the potential impacts of development and in meeting their environmental policy objectives.

 We undertake risk assessment studies of potential introductions of alien species in freshwater and marine environments, and we undertake surveys of marine alien species in ports and bays, ballast water surveys, assess hull fouling problems.
 We also assess the socio-economic implications of invasive and problem species in both aquatic and terrestrial habitats and advise on policy and approaches to deal with them.

 Our projects include development and execution of freshwater, estuarine and marine water quality guidelines and monitoring systems, dispersion modelling and management of effluent disposal into the inshore marine environment.
 We offer Whole Effluent Toxicity (WET) tests, both chronic and acute, using standard methods and guidelines such as those stipulated by the US-EPA, OECD, ISO, NIWA and ASTM.

 We assist clients in assessing the status of natural resources, sustainability of existing use, and the design of optimal harvesting strategies which take the socio-economic context into account.
 We have also managed long term fisheries monitoring programmes